Government Internet Shutdowns Have Cost $53 Billion Since 2019

 • Internet blackouts: where internet access is completely cut off by the government.
 This extreme measure cannot be directly circumvented.

 • Social media shutdowns: where access to popular social media, such as Facebook, WhatsApp or Twitter has been blocked.
-These can typically be circumvented by using a Virtual Private Network (VPN).
+These can typically be circumvented by using a Virtual Private Network (VPN) application.

 • Severe throttling: where speeds have been reduced to 2G, which permits the use of SMS and voice calls only.
 This is an internet blackout in all but name.